 Watery or Mucus-Filled Diarrhea.
 Loose stools in dogs that may contain mucus or blood are the usual symptoms of coccidia infection.
 This results from irritation of the intestinal lining.

 Reduced Appetite.
-Dogs infected with this parasite often have a decreased appetite, most likely through the discomfort and nausea experienced.
+Dogs infected with this parasite often have a decreased appetite, mostly due to the constant discomfort and nausea they experience.

 Mild Dehydration.
-Mild dehydration is to be expected, which can be seen as dry gums and loss of skin elasticity.
+Because the parasite also interferes with nutrient and water absorption, dehydration is to be expected.
+This can be seen as dry gums and reduced skin elasticity.

 Severe symptoms of canine coccidiosis include: